Platform API for Partners

 , when writing them to persistent storage.
 These secrets should not be plaintext at rest, and their decryption keys should not be easily discoverable.
 If you are using Sequel in Ruby, consider evaluating the attr_vault gem.

-All calls that you make to the Platform API should use the access token for that add-on as authentication.
-Note that the token can only be used to request data about the add-on resource it was created for – you will need to use each add-on resource’s access token to get access to its data in the Platform API.
-All responses will be scoped to the add-on resource that the access token was created for.
+All calls that you make to the Platform API use the access token for that add-on as authentication.
+Note that the token can only be used to request data about the add-on resource it was created for – you need to use each add-on resource’s access token to get access to its data in the Platform API.
+All responses are scoped to the add-on resource that the access token was created for.

 To allow you to backfill the Access Token and Refresh Token for these installations, we have an endpoint available where you can retrieve the OAuth Grant.
 For security reasons, this endpoint is blocked by default and must manually be opened to each Add-on Partner.
 Please open a new support ticket to let us know that you are interested in using this endpoint.